bphermansson/EspOledTemp/README.md

 # EspOledTemp
 The base for this build is a NodeMCU, a Soc based on ESP8266.
 It has a sensor for temperature and humidity connected, a HTU21D module.
-It also have an OLED connected for showing measured values.
-These values are sent via Mqtt (not ready yet), which also is used to get time and date data to show on the display.
+It also have an OLED connected for showing measured values, these values are also sent via Mqtt to a Mqtt-broker.
+The values are also presented via a dynamic webpage where you can see the values in near realtime.